-What Constitutes a Gun Crime in D.C. & Maryland?
+What Constitutes a Gun Crime in Washington, D.C. & Maryland?

-However, a recent Supreme Court decision has placed the gun laws in D.C. in flux.
-The Supreme Court recently overturned the ‘carrying of a pistol without a license’ charge.
+However, a recent Supreme Court decision has placed the gun laws in Washington D.C. in flux.
+The Supreme Court recently overturned the ‘carrying of a pistol without a license charge.
 This decision may mean changes are to come for the gun laws in Washington D.C.
-But, until chose changes come, a person still cannot carry, own, or possess a gun in the D.C. area.
+But, until chose change to come, a person still cannot carry, own, or possess a gun in the D.C. area.

 - Additional charges, especially whether narcotics charges are also involved